Angelica Mesiti

 Angelica Mesiti, Sidereal, 2024, Installation view, Chêne-Bourg Station, co-production FMAC-FCAC as part of MIRE project, Photo: Serge Frühauf © 2026 ProLitteris, Zurich; Copyright the artist

-Sidereal (2024) shows a performance by two dancers, suspended from above, who slowly revolve around one another.
-Between gravity and weightlessness, their choreography recalls the movement of heavenly bodies or satellites, their interaction sometimes resembling a struggle, sometimes playful harmony.
-The work refers to sidereal time, an astronomical timescale based on the earth’s rotation in relation to specific stars rather than to our Sun.
-A background in crepuscular colours echoing the changing light over the course of a day, plus a minimal sound composition, create a sensory space between the worldly and the cosmic.
+Sidereal (2024) shows a performance by two dancers, slowly revolving around one another.
+Between gravity and weightlessness, their choreography recalls the movement of celestial bodies or satellites, their interaction sometimes a struggle, sometimes harmonious – a reflection on interpersonal relationships as well as cosmic forces.
+The work refers to sidereal time, an astronomical timescale based on the earth’s rotation in relation to stars rather than the sun.
+A crepuscular background, shifting in colour like the changing light of day, plus a minimal sound composition, create a sensory space between Earth and outer space.

 The three-part video installation Relay League (2017) is based on the final message sent in Morse code by the French Navy in 1997, marking its transition to digital communications.
 In the first video, a percussionist translates the sequence of dots and dashes into a drum piece.
 This then forms the basis for a choreography with a single dancer in the second part.
 In the third video, a dancer conveys the sequence of moves to her visually impaired partner by touch and guided gestures.
 In this way, the work develops a poetic reflection on the ways communications are changing and stresses the importance of direct physical contact in an era when machine codes are being constantly developed and renewed.